apache/opendal/docs/rfcs/0409-accessor-capabilities.md

 `Accessor` will return [`io::ErrorKind::Unsupported`](https://doc.rust-lang.org/stable/std/io/enum.ErrorKind.html#variant.Unsupported) for not supported operations instead of panic as `unimplemented()`.

-Users can check before operations or check `Unsupported` error kind after operations.
+Users can check before operations or the `Unsupported` error kind after operations.

 # Reference-level explanation

-We will introduce a new enum called `AccessorCapability` which included `AccessorMetadata`.
+We will introduce a new enum called `AccessorCapability`, which includes `AccessorMetadata`.

 This enum is private and only accessible inside OpenDAL, so it's not part of our public API.
 We will expose the check API via `AccessorMetadata`: